pmbot-io/pmbot-docs/src/data/docs/15-ci-providers/02-drone-ci.md

 ## Repo setup

-You'll need to update your `.drone.yml`.
+1. Activate the repo in Pmbot UI
+1. Update your `.drone.yml`.
+Here is an example for updating Npm dependencies:

 <div class="code-group" data-props='{ "lineNumbers": ["true"], "labels": [".drone.yml"] }'>